Security

 API keys

 Only the SHA-256 hash of an API key is stored server-side.
 The plaintext is shown exactly once, at creation.
 Keys are scoped to a tenant and a set of permissions, and they are revocable from the UI and the API.
-Hash comparison is timing-safe.
+Lookups are by hash; the plaintext key never touches the database.

 Supply chain

 LDAP with group-to-role mapping.
 SAML tested against Entra ID, Okta, and Google Workspace with six-claim attribute mapping.
 OIDC for any compliant provider.
-No SAML-is-an-upsell pricing — SSO is in the $79/mo Business tier.
+No SAML-is-an-upsell pricing — SSO is included on every plan, Free included.

 Audit logs

 Authentication events, configuration changes, and admin actions are written to an audit table.
-Append-only checksum-chained storage is on the roadmap Q3 2026.
+Append-only checksum-chained storage is on the roadmap.
 Operators can export the audit log on demand via the REST API.

 Rate limiting